Culture of the Republic of the Congo

-The culture of the Republic of the Congo is rich, diverse and made up of a mix of about 4.5 million people in 2015 and just as many languages and customs.
+The culture of the Republic of the Congo is rich and diverse.
+In 2015, it had a mixed population of about 4.5 million people and many languages and customs.

-Half of Congolese people follow traditional beliefs, and there are 15 principle Bantu groups and more than 70 subgroups.
+Half of the Congolese people follow traditional beliefs, with 15 principal Bantu groups and more than 70 subgroups.
 The other half are 35% Roman Catholic, 15% other Christian and 2% Muslim.
 The region was dominated by Bantu-speaking tribes, who built trade links leading into the Congo River basin.
 Congo-Brazzaville was formerly part of the French colony of Equatorial Africa.

 Language and writings

 The official language of the Republic of Congo is French.
-French is spoken by 56% of the Congolese population (78% of the population over 10 years), the second highest percentage of Africa in 2010, behind that of Gabon2.
+French is spoken by 56% of the Congolese population (78% of the population over 10 years), the second highest percentage of Africa in 2010, behind that of Gabon.
 About 88% of Brazzavillans over 15 years of age say they have an easy expression in French.

-The Republic of Congo has a number of well-known writers in Africa and the French-speaking world: Alain Mabanckou, Jean-Baptiste Tati Loutard, Jeannette Balou Tchichelle, Henri Lopes, Lassy Mbouity and Tchicaya U Tam'si.
+The Republic of Congo has several well-known writers in Africa and the French-speaking world: Alain Mabanckou, Jean-Baptiste Tati Loutard, Jeannette Balou Tchichelle, Henri Lopes, Lassy Mbouity and Tchicaya U Tam'si.

-Several artistic genres such as Congolese cinema struggle to make their breakthrough.
+Several artistic genres, such as Congolese cinema, struggle to make their breakthrough.
 After a promising start in the 1970s, the turbulent political environment and the closing of cinemas made production difficult.
-The country produces no feature films a year and filmmakers broadcast their production directly in video.
-In the end, in Congo-Brazzaville, culture remained until then the poor relation of the investments of successive governments.
+The country produces no feature films a year, and filmmakers broadcast their productions directly on video.
+In the end, in Congo-Brazzaville, culture remained until then the poor relation of successive governments' investments.

+Geography

+Congo is located in the central-western part of sub-Saharan Africa, along the Equator.
+To the south and east of it is the Democratic Republic of the Congo.
+It is bounded by Gabon to the west, Cameroon and the Central African Republic to the north, and Cabinda (Angola) to the southwest.
+It has a coast on the Atlantic Ocean.

+Education

+In the Republic of Congo, public spending on education was lower in 2002-05 than in 1991.
+Public education is theoretically free and mandatory for children under 16, but parents face a series of expenses in practice.
+The net first-degree enrollment rate was 44% in 2005, much less than 79% in 1991.
+The country has universities.
+Education between the ages of six and sixteen is mandatory.
+Students who complete six years of primary and seven years of high school obtain a bachelor's degree.
+At the university, students can obtain a degree in three years.

+Health Status

+Medical facilities are severely limited, and medical materials are in short supply.
+Supply of prescription or over-the-counter drugs in local stores or pharmacies is also generally unavailable.
+Payment for any medical services is expected in cash in the Congo before treatment.